What Is a Mesothelioma Class Action Lawsuit?

 Can You Still File a Class Action Lawsuit?

 While it may be technically possible to file a mesothelioma lawsuit class action in a state court, it is highly unlikely that you will actually be able to do so.
-And even if you can, it is unlikely that it would be in your best interest.
+And even if you can file a class action lawsuit, it is unlikely to be in your best interest.

 State-Level Mesothelioma Class Action Lawsuits

-Some asbestos class action lawsuits have been filed at the state level in extremely rare cases.
+In rare cases, some asbestos class action lawsuits have been filed at the state level.